LeandroGCruzP/LeandroGCruzP/README.md

 ## 😎 About me!

 Hi 👋, my name is Leandro but you can call me Le.
-I am 25 years old and I have been married for 5 years.
+I am 27 years old and I have been married for 6 years.
 I was born in Chile, but currently I live in Londrina, Paraná, Brazil.

 I have a degree in computer engineering and I am currently working as a systems analyst.
 My main tools are:

-+ ✅ Node
 + ✅ React
 + ✅ React Native
++ ✅ Vue
++ ✅ JavaScript
 + ✅ TypeScript
-+ ✅ Prisma (ORM)
 + ✅ Git

-### Objectives 2022
+### Objectives 2024

-+ 🥅 Learn spaek english. [working]
++ 🥅 Learn speak english. [working]
-+ ⚡ Getting my first programming job. 😀 [ready]

-### Skills
-+ 🌎 I speak native Portuguese and Spanish.
-+ 📰 Methodologies: Scrum, IEEE 830, PMBOK.
-+ 📰 Clean Code and clean architecture.
-+ 📰 React- React Native and NodeJS.
++ 🥅 Learn VueJS. [complete]

 ![Statistics of github](https://github-readme-stats.vercel.app/api?username=LeandroGCruzP&show_icons=true&theme=dark)

 ![Languages ocuped](https://github-readme-stats.vercel.app/api/top-langs/?username=LeandroGCruzP&theme=dark&layout=compact&card_width=445)